-This is a mountain bike route of 17.5 miles starts from Hayfield.
+This is a mountain bike route of 17.5 miles starting from Hayfield.
 It is the classic Dark Peak route that takes in the Jacob's Ladder, Rushup Edge and Roych Clough descents.
 The main climbs are directly to the back of Jacob's Ladder from Hayfield and up to Rushup Edge via Hollins Cross and Mam Tor.
-Although not exceptionally long the rocky terrain, combined with difficult climbs and steep technical descents, makes this route a tough one.
+Although the route is not exceptionally long the rocky terrain, combined with difficult climbs and steep technical descents, makes this a tough one.

-5. Bear right over the stone bridge and go through the first gate of about three on the wide track that drops into the valley and ends at some farm buildings (GR096855).
-At the farm go straight ahead on the tarmac.
-Go through a left/right dip, over a bridge, and up a short climb to a farm at the top.
-Continue down the lane then bear right and climb to a junction with Upper Booth Farm camp site on the right.
-Turn left and follow the lane down hill.
-Go past a car park then under a bridge before the lane finally finishes at a T-junction (GR113847).
+5. Go across the stream, using the ford or bridge, then follow the hardpack double track on a gentle descent down the valley that ends at some farm buildings (GR096855).
+At the farm go straight ahead and descend the tarmac.
+After a while go left then right through a dip, and across a bridge, then go up a short climb to a farm at the top.
+Continue ahead down the lane.
+The lane bears right a while later before climbing to a junction with Upper Booth Farm, on the right.
+Turn left and descend the lane.
+On the way down go past a car park on the right then under a bridge before the lane finally finishes at a T-junction (GR113847).

-12. Turn right through the gate and follow the thin track between the drystone wall and fence.
-After the next gate go up a short, rutted climb to a gate on the ridge.
-Once through the gate descend off to the left on the gravel singletrack.
-This track soon opens out on a rocky double track that goes through a few tight corners and over some water bars.
-Again be careful, it is all too easy to gain too much speed on this descent.
-After a tight left hand bend go straight on down the track to a junction.
-Don't descend to the right, go straight on to a junction with the previously ridden lane (GR053861).
+13. Turn right through the gate and follow the thin track between the drystone wall and fence.
+After the next gate go up a short, rutted climb to a gate at the top.
+Once through the gate bear left and descend the steep gravel singletrack.
+This track soon opens out on a rocky double track that goes through a few tight, loose corners and over some water bars.
+After a tight left hand bend the track descends to a junction.
+Go straight on, past a track on the right, and follow the flat double track to where it ends at a junction with the previously ridden lane (GR053861).

-13. At this junction turn immediately left up the steep gravel track signed posted as the Pennine Bridleway.
+14. Turn left and climb the steep gravel track signed posted as the Pennine Bridleway.
 The track soon flattens and traverses the hillside to a gate in a drystone wall straight ahead at the trees.
 After the gate go straight on for a rocky and rooty singletrack descent.
 The track bears left, then right, then left again before flattening off for a fun blast through the trees along the valley.
 The trail eventually finishes at a gate and a lane by the stream in the bottom of the valley (GR045866).

-14. Go straight on along the lane.
-At the next few junctions go straight ahead, bearing slightly right, until the lane finishes at a junction with the main road going through the centre of Hayfield (GR037868).
-Turn right and descend past the George Hotel on the left, a good post ride pint option.
-Continue down the road and turn left directly in front of the church.
-Go across the A624 using the pedestrian crossing and return to the Visitor Centre car park to complete the ride.
+15. Go straight on along the lane.
+At the next few junctions go ahead, bearing slightly right, until the lane finishes at a junction with the main road going through the centre of Hayfield (GR037868).
+Turn right and descend through the centre of Hayfield to the previously visited junction directly before the church (GR037869).
+Turn left and follow the lane, with the church on the right, to the pedestrian crossing at the main road.
+Go across the crossing and return to the Visitor Centre car park to complete the ride.